Tax status of accommodation businesses

-- In terms of taxation, there is a fundamental difference between the way HM Revenue & Customs (HMRC) treats holiday accommodation and standard rental properties.
+- In terms of taxation, there is a fundamental difference between the way HM Revenue & Customs (HMRC) treats self-catering accommodation and residential rental properties.

-- Having your property treated as a trade business, rather than a rental property, carries a number of advantages.
+- Having your self-catering property treated as a trade business, rather than a rental property, carries a number of advantages.

 - To comply with the Furnished Holiday Letting (FHL) Rules, a property must be available for at least 210 days a year, let for at least 105 days and operated in a commercial manner.

 Rental and trade businesses

-In terms of taxation, there is a fundamental difference between the way HM Revenue & Customs (HMRC) treats holiday accommodation and standard rental properties.
+In terms of taxation, there is a fundamental difference between the way HM Revenue & Customs (HMRC) treats holiday accommodation and residential rental properties.

-- Hotels, guesthouses and B&Bs are treated as trade businesses.
+- Hotels, guesthouses and B&Bs are treated as trading businesses.

-- Self-catering accommodation can be treated as a trade business provided that the conditions of the ‘Furnished Holiday Letting Rules’ are met.
+- Self-catering accommodation can be treated as a trading business provided that the conditions of the ‘Furnished Holiday Letting Rules’ are met.

-Having your property treated as a trade business carries the following advantages:
+Having your self-catering property treated as a trading business carries the following advantages:

-- It ensures that income, net of allowable expenses, is treated as earned income.
-This means that losses can be offset against other income (Note: this does not apply to self-catering properties) and capital allowances can be claimed in respect of all furniture and equipment used in the business.
-This compares favourably with the treatment of rental properties, where losses can only be offset against future income and you cannot claim capital allowances in respect to any new furniture and equipment.
+- it ensures that income, net of allowable expenses, is treated as earned income.
+This means that capital allowances can be claimed in respect of all furniture and equipment used in the business.
+This compares favourably with the treatment of residential rental properties, where losses can only be offset against future income, you cannot claim capital allowances in respect to any new furniture and equipment and only part of the interest on mortgage payments can be off-set against income

-- Trade businesses are treated as a business asset for the purposes of determining Capital Gains Tax, which gives you far greater allowances than you get for rental properties.
+- trading businesses are treated as a business asset for the purposes of determining Capital Gains Tax, which gives you far greater allowances than you get for residential rental properties

-- For Inheritance Tax purposes, the property is deemed to be a business asset and can be passed on tax free.
+- for Inheritance Tax purposes, the property is also deemed to be a business asset and can be passed on tax-free.

 Note: HMRC has successfully challenged the Inheritance Tax exemption of a self-catering property by arguing the level of service provided to guests was not sufficient for it to be deemed a trading business for the purposes of Inheritance Tax.
 You should therefore seek professional advice as to whether your property is exempt from Inheritance Tax.

 Furnished Holiday Letting Rules (FHL)